NishNovae/banner_nish/README.md

 That's it.
 That's all it takes.
 Just make sure you have the minimum python version to run it, which is `3.9`.

 ## Usages
-As of `v0.3.0`, `banner_nish` has one functionality that can be executed directly from the command line: the `show-banner` command, which prints out a slanted ASCII-based banner that says my nickname, Nish.
+As of `v0.4.0`, banner_nish` has one functionality that can be executed directly from the command line: the `show-banner` command, which prints out a slanted ASCII-based banner that says my nickname, Nish.
 This functionality is implemented via its dependency `pyfiglet`.

 An example execution looks like this:
 ```